Skip to the content

 Great Apes

 Great apes, including gorillas, chimpanzees, orangutans, and bonobos, are our closest living relatives in the animal kingdom.
 These highly intelligent and social primates share many characteristics with humans, including complex emotions, problem-solving abilities, and the capacity for communication.
 Unfortunately, great apes face numerous threats in the wild, including habitat loss, poaching, and disease.
+Learn more from our Keepers at the Great Ape Scatter feed, daily at 1:30 PM.

 CRITICALLY ENDANGERED